 - Environmental allergens (including trees, grass and pets)

 - Mold or mildew

 - Food allergies

-Triggers are specific to each child, but smoking and secondhand smoke have been found to have a strong negative effect on children's asthma.
-Protect your child from secondhand smoke by keeping your home and car smoke free.
-If you or someone you know is a smoker and is considering quitting, try visiting Colorado QuitLine for ideas or assistance.
+Triggers are specific to each child, but smoking, secondhand smoke and thirdhand smoke have a strong negative effect on children's asthma.
+Protect your child from secondhand and thirdhand smoke by keeping your home and car smoke-free.

 Early identification and treatment of asthma is important to a child's health, growth and development.
-Untreated asthma can lead to loss of lung function over time and interfere with your child's participation in sports and activities.
+Untreated asthma can lead to loss of lung function over time and affect your child's ability to participate in sports and other activities.
 Asthma is also one of the leading causes of school absences.